 Nuvemco's personnel, or contracted persons, will construct the ditches, berms, and ponds described in the Storm Water Management Plan, included as part of Section 10, as amended by this Technical Revision and the attached Figures 1 and 3.
 Construction will commence as soon as practicable, and within 60 days of DRMS approval of changes to assure sufficient time to comply with Rule 7.3.2.
 Nuvemco will provide an independent, certified verification that the facilities were constructed in accordance with the approved plan, and completed before October 1, 2012, for DRMS acceptance."
 "18.
 Wildlife Protection The unlined water detention ponds at the Last Chance Mine area rarely contain any water.
 The ponds' surface capacities are less than 1/2 acre each and mining activity is expected to deter wildlife from using the water on a frequent basis.
+The berm end slopes will be at least 2:1, horizontal:vertical, to facilitate egress should wildlife enter either pond."
+Upon completion of mining there will be no changes to EXHIBIT E - RECLAMATION PLAN, as detailed in the permit application.
+Stormwater structures will be maintained throughout mining operations until covered in the final stages of reclamation as described in Exhibit E and illustrated on Map F-1 of the permit application.
+Prepared by AMEC Environment & Infrastructure, this 31st day of May, 2012.

+E. Thomas Cavanaugh, CPG, PG Senior Geologist Energy Resources

+Exhibits

+• Exhibit 1 - Explanation of Modifications

+Attachments

-The berm end slopes will be at least 2:1, horizontal:vertical, to facilitate egress should wildlife enter either pond.
-Last Chance Mine Permit No. M-2008-012 Technical Revision #1 Dated May 31, 2012 Page 5 Prepared by AMEC Environment & Infrastructure, this 31st day of May, 2012.
-E. Thomas Cavanaugh, CPG, PG Senior Geologist Energy Resources EThors lay Exhibits • Exhibit 1 - Explanation of Modifications Attachments - Figure No. 1.
-Last Chance Storm Water Controls; modified from Figure T-1, Storm Water Controls, of SWMP submitted March 2010, and Map C-5 of Permit Application. - Figure No. 2.
-Last Chance Aerial Photo; modified from NAIP Imagery 2011, showing current extent of Mine Waste Rock Area with runoff areas. - Figure No. 3.
+- Figure No. 1.
+Last Chance Storm Water Controls; modified from Figure T-1, Storm Water Controls, of SWMP submitted March 2010, and Map C-5 of Permit Application.

+- Figure No. 2.
+Last Chance Aerial Photo; modified from NAIP Imagery 2011, showing current extent of Mine Waste Rock Area with runoff areas.

+- Figure No. 3.
 Last Chance Pond #1 Design.